USS Nashville (LPD-13): History

+On 22 March 2022, Nashville was removed from the Philadelphia NIMSF and began its journey to Brownsville, Texas, where it will be scrapped.
+It arrived in Brownsville on 8 April 2022.

 Possible sale to India

 According to an Indian news source, the Indian Navy may bid to acquire the Nashville, but As of August 2007, India had decided not to move forward with the deal.
 The Nashville is of the same class as the USS Trenton which was previously sold to India and is now the INS Jalashwa.